Every Sunday at 10:00 a.m.

 Find us every Thursday morning praying for our church, neighborhood, and city.

-Find us one week in July every summer for Create, engaging the kids of our neighborhood with play.
+Find us one week in July every summer for Discovery Days, engaging the kids of our neighborhood with play.

 Find us meeting in Bible studies, discipleship groups, and youth groups throughout the week, like Just Show Up (open to all, anytime).

 Find us serving on mission trips around the country and in Grand Rapids.